dwhall/HeyMac/README.md

 When the Version and Sequence field is present, it is an 8-bit unsigned value consisting of two sub-fields.
-The Version subfield is an unsigned value indicating the HeyMac protocol version.
+The Version subfield is an unsigned 4-bit value indicating the HeyMac protocol version.
-The Sequence subfield is an unsigned sequence number.
+The Sequence subfield is an unsigned 4-bit sequence number.
-The size of each subfield is TBD.
+The Version subfield occupies the upper 4 bits, while Sequence occupies the lower 4 bits.

 ### Extended Type